Work: Bust of Laocoön

 In these tragic verses, Virgil tells of the desperation of Laocoön, a Trojan priest, who had opposed allowing the wooden horse to enter within the walls of Troy: the famous stratagem devised by the Greek hero Ulysses, to conquer the enemy city.

-The episode was immortalized in a famous sculptural group in white marble, described by the historian Pliny as the masterpiece of Athenodoros, Polydoros and Agesander, sculptors from the School of Rhodes (working in the first centuries BCE and CE).
-The work depicts the writhing figures of Laocoön and his two sons who are trapped in the coils of long sea snakes sent by gods who favoured the Greeks.
+The episode was immortalized in a famous sculptural group in white marble, described by the historian Pliny as the masterpiece of Athenodoros, Polydoros and Agesander, sculptors from Rhodes.
+The work can be dated between 40-20 BC and is over 2 meters tall.
+It depicts the writhing figures of Laocoön and his two sons who are trapped in the coils of long sea snakes sent by gods who favoured the Greeks.

 A plaster copy of the bust of Laocoön, 85cm high, is exhibited at the Museo Omero.
 The head, with its dishevelled hair, is dramatically tilted towards his left shoulder.
 His face is a mask expressing a desperate sense of panic: his mouth is open in a cry for help and his extremely prominent brows are drawn down in an expression of agony.
 His torso curves to his left, and displays a musculature worthy of a fighter.